 Board of Directors

-Soundcheck Prevention Network is supported by a Board of Directors, who we greatly value for their professional experience and personal commitment to the mission.
+Soundcheck is supported by a Board of Directors who bring valuable professional experience and a deep, personal commitment to the mission.

 Heath K Rada, Ed.D, DD, DHL